 Dual Beam Irradiation and Channeled Rutherford Backscattering (RBS) spectroscopy at the Ruđer Bošković Institute in Zagreb

-Accelerated ions can interact with the nucleus of atoms in a sample through elastic collisions.
-The ion is often repelled at angles close to 180 degrees, called Rutherford backscattering.
-By measuring the energy and intensity of the backscattered beam of high energy protons, it is possible to determine the composition and depth profile of elements on the sample surface and below.
-In addition to elemental compositional information, RBS can also be used to study the structure of single crystal samples.
-When a sample is channeled, the rows of atoms in the lattice are aligned parallel to the incident ion beam.
-The bombarding high energy beam will backscatter from the first few monolayers of material at the same rate as a non-aligned sample but backscattering from buried atoms in the lattice will be drastically reduced, since these atoms are shielded from the incident ions by the atoms in the surface layers.
-By measuring the reduction in backscattering when a sample is channeled, it is possible quantitatively to measure and profile the crystal perfection of a sample and to determine its orientation.
+When a crystalline sample is exposed to the ion beam, while the rows of atoms in the lattice are aligned parallel to the incident ion beam, an ion channeling will occur.
+The bombarding ion beam will backscatter from the first few monolayers of material at the same rate as a non-aligned sample, however the backscattering from buried atoms in the lattice will be drastically reduced, since these atoms are shielded from the incident ions by the atoms in the surface layers.
+By measuring the reduction in backscattering yield when a sample is channeled, it is possible quantitatively to measure and profile the crystal perfection of a sample and to determine its orientation.
 This technique is called RBS channeling (RBS/c).
 Channeled ions can also be used to observe the reduction in yield of the emitted characteristic x-rays, in which case the technique is called PIXE channeling (PIXE/c).

 Contact: Milko Jakšić